dfe-analytical-services/hackathon-2025-llm-stats-qa/narrative_section/ebacc_summary_cleaned.md

 | selective schools - non-selective schools in other areas | 2.72 | 2.7 | 2.7 | 2.63 | 2.61 | 2.71 |
 | non-selective schools in other areas - non-selective schools in highly selective areas | 0.5 | 0.5 | 0.55 | 0.53 | 0.47 | 0.53 |

-The data shows that selective schools have consistently higher percentages of pupils entering the EBacc and higher average EBacc APS scores compared to non-selective schools.
+The data shows that selective schools have consistently higher percentages of pupils entering the EBacc and higher average EBacc APS scores compared to non-selective schools in highly selective areas and non-selective schools in other areas.

 ### EBacc entry and achievement by Sen Provision
+The following tables show the percentage of pupils entering the EBacc, and average EBacc APS scores, by special educational needs (SEN) provision over time.

 #### Percentage of pupils entering the EBacc
 | sen_provision | 202324 | 202223 | 202122 | 202021 | 201920 | 201819 |